ThiruvarankanM/FashionMNIST-CNN/README.md

 ```
 ├── app.py
 ├── requirements.txt
+├── fashion_mnist_model.h5
-├── fashion_mnist_model_quantized.tflite
+├── Fashion_MNIST_Image_Classification_with_CNNs.ipynb
 └── README.md
 ```

 ## Model
-The app uses a quantized TensorFlow Lite model trained on the Fashion MNIST dataset.
-You can retrain or quantize your own model if needed.
+The app uses a standard Keras `.h5` model trained on the Fashion MNIST dataset.
+You can retrain or update your own model if needed.

 ## License
 This project is licensed under the MIT License.